Shanabunga/ssp_analytics_dataeng_project/README.md

-## Data Engineering Project, aka Simple Stack
+# ⚙️ Simplet Stack Data Engineering Project ⚙️
 This repository consists of a [dbt](https://www.getdbt.com/) project designed to transform raw data into structured, analytics-ready models.
 The project follows modern data engineering best practices, ensuring efficient, scalable, and maintainable data workflows.

 The goal of this project is to implement a simple and effective data architecture that can support analytics and reporting needs.
 It integrates data ingestion, transformation, testing, and deployment into a streamlined process, ensuring high-quality data pipelines.